maxime-tournier/maxime-tournier.github.com/notes/cml.md

 accordingly:

-- the other side will not attempt to optimistically complete a transaction currently being rechecked, fixing C1
+- the other side will not attempt to optimistically complete a transaction currently being rechecked, so C1 cannot happen
-- the other side will not consider a transaction currently being rechecked during its own recheck phase, fixing C2
+- the other side will not consider a transaction currently being rechecked during its own recheck phase, so C2 cannot happen. instead, we'll wait (spin) until recheck is over.

-(TODO) how to rollback C2

 to this end we introduce the following states: